Research scientist (life sciences)

 Responsibilities

-The nature of the work depends on your level of seniority, the specific area of life sciences you work in and whether you're in an industrial or academic setting.
-However, it's likely that you'll need to:
+The work you do will depend on the specific area of life sciences you work in, your level of seniority and whether you're in an industrial or academic setting.

 Salary

-• Funding for PhDs is available through various routes and one of these is a PhD studentship.
-As well as covering tuition fees and project/training costs, some studentships also provide maintenance grants known as a 'stipend'.
-UK Research and Innovation (UKRI) set a minimum amount for the stipend and for 2022/23 it is £17,668.
-Some institutions may pay more than this.
+- Funding for PhDs is available through various routes and one of these is a PhD studentship.
+As well as covering tuition fees and project/training costs, some studentships also provide a tax-free stipend to help cover living costs.
+This is currently at least £19,237 (for the 2024/25 academic year) if funded by UKRI.
+Some institutions may award higher amounts or you may receive more if you’re industry funded or based in London.

 Starting salaries are comparable between academia and industry, but private sector salaries at senior levels tend to be higher, particularly within the pharmaceutical and biotechnology areas.